 “But she has great cheekbones, I really ought to tell her.”

-Alex eventually convinced me to hold off on friending her, but in turn I convinced him to let our photos be taken in a wilderness area that’s notoriously inhabited by homeless people/doubles as a gay park where my own father has admitted to meeting up with strangers.
+Alex eventually convinced me to hold off on friending her, but in turn I convinced him to let our photos be taken in a wilderness area that’s notoriously inhabited by homeless people/is where my dad used to cruise on Sundays after church.
 But that’s how this marriage thing works.
 It’s all about compromising.
 And we are both already so good at that.

 Who have you creepily “friended” on Facebook?
 Are you good at compromising in relationships?
 Does wine make your problems better or worse?